-A trauma revolution is quietly sweeping social services in the United States.
-For women who have experienced domestic violence, proving that you are a "good victim" is no longer enough when navigating these institutions.
-Women must also show that they are recovering, as if domestic violence were a disease: they must show that they are transforming from "victims" into "survivors."
-Through archival research, life story interviews, and participant observation, The Politics of Surviving shows that "becoming" a survivor is full of contradictions, perils, politics, and pleasures.
-Using an intersectional lens, Paige L. Sweet reveals how the idea of "resilience" and being a "survivor" can become a coercive force in women’s lives.
-With nuance and compassion, The Politics of Surviving wrestles with questions about the gendered nature of the welfare state, the unintended consequences of feminist mobilizations for these programs, and the women who are left behind by the limited forms of citizenship we offer them.
+For women who have experienced domestic violence, proving that you are a "good victim" is no longer enough.
+Victims must also show that they are recovering, as if domestic violence were a disease: they must transform from "victims" into "survivors."
+Women’s access to life-saving resources may even hinge on “good” performances of survivorhood.
+Through archival research, life story interviews, and participant observation, The Politics of Surviving reveals that coerced therapy and trauma discourses play an increasingly central role in women’s lives when they navigate state programs to survive gender-based violence.
+“Becoming" a survivor is a labor-intensive process that allows some women to become legible to service systems, while it also produces new forms of stratification and social suffering.
+Using an intersectional lens, Paige L. Sweet uncovers how "resilience" and "survivorhood” can become coercive and exclusionary forces in women’s lives.
+With nuance and compassion, The Politics of Surviving wrestles with questions about the gendered nature of the welfare state, the unintended consequences of feminist mobilizations for anti-violence programs, and the women who are left behind by the limited forms of citizenship we offer them.